torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 :c:func:`snd_pcm_prepare()` is called, i.e. when recovering after underruns, etc.

-Note that this callback is non-atomic.
+Analte that this callback is analn-atomic.
 You can use schedule-related functions safely in this callback.

 In this and the following callbacks, you can refer to the values via